Should I Do Incline Bench Press Before Flat? (4 Helpful Tips)

 If you want to focus more on your upper chest and anterior deltoid development then you should do incline bench press before flat.
 However, if you simply want to strengthen your pressing muscles, it makes more sense to do flat bench before incline.
 Flat bench typically allows you to press more weight, whereas incline bench is the harder of the two exercises.

-1. What Muscular Development is More Important to You?
+Which Muscular Development is More Important to You?

 Realistically, which exercise you should do first comes down to personal preference, as well as if you wish to focus on one particular area of muscular development.